ThatAquarel/StudyGuides/english/2024-02-19_macbeth_act_5.md

 Brandished by man that’s of a woman born.
 He exits.

-Alarums.
-Enter Macduff.

                                                     That way the noise is.
 Tyrant, show thy face!
-If thou beest slain, and with no stroke of mine,
-My wife and children’s ghosts will haunt me still.
+                                                    If thou beest slain, and with no stroke of mine, My wife and children’s ghosts will haunt me still.
-I cannot strike at wretched kerns, whose arms
-Are hired to bear their staves.
-Either thou, Macbeth, Or else my sword with an unbattered edge
-I sheathe again undeeded.
+                                                    I cannot strike at wretched kerns, whose arms Are hired to bear their staves.
+Either thou, Macbeth, Or else my sword with an unbattered edge I sheathe again undeeded.
 There thou shouldst be;
-By this great clatter, one of greatest note
-Seems bruited.
-Let me find him, Fortune,
-And more I beg not.He exits.
+                                                                            By this great clatter, one of greatest note Seems bruited.
+Let me find him, Fortune, And more I beg not.He exits.
 Alarums.

-Enter Malcolm and Siward.

 This way, my lord.
 The castle’s gently rendered.